Silentwarior112/GT4-Replay-Decoder/README.md

 # GT4-Replay-Decoder
-A simple decoder program for Gran Turismo 4 Replay files Built on my own template File Browser / Processor program for Enceladus PlayStation 2 Homebrew.
+A simple decryptor and encryptor program for Gran Turismo 4 Replay files Built on my own template File Browser / Processor program for Enceladus PlayStation 2 Homebrew.

 This program is built on Enceladus for PlayStation 2.
 Download [Enceladus](https://github.com/DanielSant0s/Enceladus) to use.

+Decrypt a saved replay, and encode it as either a saved replay type, or demo type.

 Since PlayStation 2 floating-point numbers are non-compliant with IEEE-754, reverse-engineering of file formats found in PS2 games can sometimes be impossible due to